-To achieve the objective, the Youth Employment Programme will target two distinct groups of young people: A) those who are aware of opportunities for self-employment and might have experience with entrepreneurship and starting a business; and B) young people in search of employment opportunities who have limited exposure to the labour market and lack the necessary skills that match employer's needs.
-A third entry point, by far the most important in terms of number of potential new jobs, are C) SMEs.
+To achieve the objective, the youth employment programme will target two distinct groups of young people: 1) those who are aware of opportunities for self-employment and might have experience with entrepreneurship and starting a business in the formal or informal economy; and 2) young people in search of employment opportunities who have limited exposure to the labour market and lack the necessary skills that match employer's needs.
+A third target group, by far the most important in terms of number of potential new jobs, are Small- and Medium-Sized Enterprises (SMEs).
 Success in creating jobs for youth in SMEs will mean success for the programme.
-The programme will have a particular focus on promoting SDG 4 on inclusive and equitable quality education, SDG 5 on gender equality, and SDG 8 on decent work and economic growth in the four DAPP countries.